 Beware Lan Chile airline offices in Argentina and Peru.
 Staff are ignorant, inefficient and make costly mistakes, so avoid if you can, or double-check everything.

-Chile is far safer than any other South American country, but still take the usual no-bling precautions and don’t trek around the shanty towns of outer Santiago or some of Valparaiso’s 42 hills with your diamond rolex glinting in the sunshine.
+Chile travel is far safer than most other South American countries, but still take the usual no-bling precautions and don’t trek around the shanty towns of outer Santiago or some of Valparaiso’s 42 hills with your diamond rolex glinting in the sunshine.